bfeldman89/jail_scrapers/README.md

 `suffix` | suffix extracted from the full name via nameparser python package `charge_1` | The first charge listed isn't necessarily meaningful, but mcdc & prcdf include the code section for the top charge, which is then parsed into `charge_1_statute` and `charge_1_title`
 `charge_1_title` | the title of the top charge
 `LEA` | a standardized version of the arresting agency (e.g., the raw data 'HIGHWAY PATROL', 'MISSISSIPPI HIGHWAY PATROL', 'MHP MS HIGHWAY PATROL(138)', and 'MISS.
-HWY PATROL' have been standardized as 'MHP')
+HWY PATROL' have been standardized as 'MHP').
+This has narrowed the number of unique LEAs down to [154](https://airtable.com/shrCgqWuMFH54ePVx).
-`courts` | the court exercising jurisdiction (only provided by mcdc & prcdf) `intake_hair` |
+`courts` | the court exercising jurisdiction (only provided by mcdc & prcdf).
+By standardizing data for this field (accounting for stylistic differences between mcdc & prcdf), the number of unique courts is narrowed to [12](https://airtable.com/shrIHbiAyOTDArn8l).
+`intake_hair` |
 `intake_eye` |
 `intake_compl` |